-More than 4,000 phytochemicals have been identified by researchers, however, only about 150 have been studied in depth.
+More than 4,000 have been identified by researchers, however, only about 150 have been studied in depth.

 that an orange contains at least 170 distinct phytochemicals!

 What are the health benefits of phytochemicals?

-It has long been hypothesized that phytochemicals are responsible for much of the disease protection aspect of diets rich in fruits, vegetables, pulses, cereals, and plant-based beverages such as tea and wine.
+It has long been hypothesized that these are responsible for much of the disease protection aspect of diets rich in fruits, vegetables, pulses, cereals, and plant-based beverages such as tea and wine.

 This may set the stage for cancer.
-Most of the phytochemicals help to scavenge the harmful free radicals in our body and thus help to reduce the risk of some types of cancer.
+Most of these help to scavenge the harmful free radicals in our body and thus help to reduce the risk of some types of cancer.

-- Carotenoids like lutein and zeaxanthin (found in dark-green leafy vegetables, corn and egg yolks) decrease the incidence of macular degeneration, which leads to blindness in the aged population.
+2. Carotenoids like lutein and zeaxanthin (found in dark-green leafy vegetables, corn and egg yolks) decrease the incidence of macular degeneration, which leads to blindness in the aged population.

-- Phytochemicals also shield us from heart-related diseases by lowering the levels of LDL (bad) cholesterol.
+3. Phytochemical also shield us from heart-related diseases by lowering the levels of LDL (bad) cholesterol.